 Shared Service Empty Homes Officers

-Following the success of the Empty Homes Partnership, we have part-funded shared service empty homes officers, who work strategically across specific council areas to tackle problematic empty homes.
-Currently, more than half of Scotland's councils have access to a dedicated Empty Homes Officer.
+Following the success of the Scottish Empty Homes Partnership, we have provided funding support for a number of empty homes officers, who work strategically across specific council areas to tackle problematic empty homes.

 Shelter Scotland has a list of contact details for Empty Homes Officers across Scotland.